seanhellier/Pudexim-Railroad/README.md

 # train-scheduler

 Pudexim Railroad is a javascript app name for my grandfather's legendary model train layout.
-The name is Mixedup Railroad, spelled backwards.
-He named his layout that because it included trains modeled from real trains in Europe, North Americ, and Asia.
+(The name is Mixedup Railroad, spelled backwards.
+He named his layout that because it included trains modeled from real trains in Europe, North Americ, and Asia).

+It is a javascript and moment.js app that allows one to schedule trains and see arrival and interval times.

 ### Prerequisites